945 Madison Avenue: Landmark designations

 Architectural Forum, in 1966, stated that the building was "intended to be a landmark".
-It was first listed in 1981, as a contributing structure to the Upper East Side Historic District (as designated by New York City's Landmarks Preservation Commission).
+It was first listed in 1981, as a contributing structure to the Upper East Side Historic District (as designated by the LPC).
 Despite this, it was listed as a noncontributing structure in the National Register of Historic Places (NRHP) district of the same name in 1984.
 The museum was independently added to the State Register of Historic Places in June 1986 and was deemed eligible for a standalone entry in the National Register in September of that year.
 In 2006, the NRHP's historic district listing was revised, with one of the modifications being to now list the museum building as a contributing structure.

+After Sotheby's bought 945 Madison Avenue in 2023, preservationists began advocating for the interiors to be designated as a city landmark.
+In December 2024, before Sotheby's was scheduled to move in, the LPC agreed to host hearings on whether to designate the Breuer Building's interiors as a city landmark.
+Preservationists had wanted to protect the building's interiors after the LPC had denied interior-landmark designation to two modernist spaces, at 60 Wall Street and 330 West 42nd Street, in the early 2020s.
+Sotheby's supported the interior-landmark designation, and on May 20, 2025, the LPC designated the facade as an exterior landmark, and it designated some of the spaces (including the lobby and main stairs) as an interior landmark.
+The building became the LPC's 125th interior-landmark designation; the gallery spaces were excluded from the designation despite advocacy from the preservation group Docomomo International.